sagemath/sagewiki_to_gh-2022-10-10/days17/status.md

  * Kevin Steuve: working on prime_pi and nth-prime. improved my code style. all functionality in a single python class.
 Benchmarking prime_pi, and comparing using sieving to calling is_prime on interval; found under some conditions it if faster to use primality tests.
 Comparing is_prime versus is_pseudoprime.
 Today: prime_pi is fast and nth prime; Going to optimize nth prime and make a sparse cache.

  * Soroosh Yazdani: Looking at Amod's conjectures... true or no hope?
 Paper of Tang -- reading this; nice proof.
 Modular symbols mod 2.
 TODAY: Play around with component group more today.

+== Saturday September 19, 2009 ==

+ * William Stein: made a list of questions about real component groups, and realized that the conjecture is hard.